ye3010205121/RQD-estimation/README.md

 The segmentation result using ensemble model can be obtained

-For all the codes, we have provided the sample data to test.
-Only need to change the directory.

 # Model and Data
 The trained models link is https://drive.google.com/drive/folders/1zPUivSgjR8VL8E24bB0zXURlIU4QBPhh?usp=sharing

 The testing data link is https://drive.google.com/file/d/1OLfd960X5WNoJrIDVxZO10C-GuJD_itY/view?usp=sharing
+# Note
+For all the codes, we have provided the sample data to test.
+Only need to change the directory.

 # Reference
 https://github.com/qubvel/segmentation_models